lukaszkups/lukaszkups.net/contents/notes--list/list/2023-04-11-leaving-twitter.md

 At April 14, 2022 [Elon Musk has bought the twitter](https://en.wikipedia.org/wiki/Acquisition_of_Twitter_by_Elon_Musk).
 Internet didn't blow up as some of people was expecting it, but it was a first step of the incoming changes that were inevitable from that point.

 To be honest, I didn't care that much, at least in the beginning.
-I do find it bizzare though, when I've heard about gigantic layoffs in the company itself, especially that it was another big layoff that has happened in a very short amount of time - I've felt bad for the people that had to look for another job while there are already many other people doing that as well.
+I do find it bizzare though, when I've heard about gigantic layoffs in the company itself, especially that it was another big layoff that has happened in a very short amount of time - I've felt really bad for the people that had to look for another job while there are already many others doing that as well.

 Time passed, and so the new ideas appeared on how Elon Musk sees the future of the twitter: limiting visibility/discoverability, forcing user to pay for Twitter Blue plan, you name it.